 Hey everyone, it’s Holly here!
 Ready to kick off another sewalong with you!
 Is anyone else really excited about the newly updated Sudley pattern?!
-Not only is it now available in the extended size range, but there has been some updates to the pattern as well.
-So for this sewalong I will be walking you through this updated version, but a lot still applies to the old version, as well!
+Not only is it now available in the extended size range, but there have been some updates to the pattern as well.
+So for this sewalong, I will be walking you through this updated version, but a lot still applies to the old version, as well!

 Today we will start pretty easy, covering the ties and shoulder seams for all views.
 So let’s just dive in!